 The rendering quality depends primarily on the 3D section of the program Settings.

 To see reflections and shadows in the 3D view, you should turn them on.
-By tapping on the bulb icon in the toolbar of the 3D view, you can turn this feature on and off.
+By clicking on the sun icon in the toolbar of the 3D view, you can turn this feature on and off.

 Without Lights and Shadows:

 The Inspector window lets you control the properties of light sources, which are listed in the Light Properties tab.
 They can be switched on and off by clicking on the bulb icon.

 The daylight settings are available in the Lights Properties tab of the Inspector.
 See The Daylight Settings for details.

 To turn the sun or moon on or off, click on its icon in the Lights list.